-The Museum of Imaginary Musical Instruments is out April 13th from Reaktion Books in the UK
+The Museum of Imaginary Musical Instruments is out now from Reaktion Books in the UK

 and will be out in the US in July 2026, available for pre-order here or wherever your purchase books

-Bone Flute to Auto-tune: Forty Thousand Years of Music Technology will be out from University of Chicago Press in Fall 2026
+Bone Flute to Auto-Tune: Forty Thousand Years of Music Technology will be out from University of Chicago Press in Fall 2026

 I’m a historian of music and technology, exploring what our musical tools reveal about us and what history can offer as we navigate our present and future.